liferay/liferay-frontend-projects/css/clay_css_2_recipes/03_text_input.md

 ## Select

 We can copy text field with trailing icon here.
 The first thing we should do is change the icon to match.
-Clay CSS comes with several Sass functions that help with converting an SVG to a background-image.
+Clay CSS comes with several Sass functions that help with converting an SVG to a `background-image`.
 One function is [clay-icon](https://github.com/liferay/clay/blob/0568f0a1ffb82b0bc85321b10cb32ff5f68e2cc1/packages/clay-css/src/scss/functions/_global-functions.scss#L179).
-It takes a Lexicon Icon name and color as parameters, then it returns a data uri to be used in background-image.
+It takes a Lexicon Icon name and color as parameters, then it returns a data uri to be used in `background-image`.

 The `_global-functions.scss` partial is imported right after `_clay_variables.scss` in DXP.
 We will have to import it at the top of `_clay_variables.scss` to have access to them.